Central Library of Astan Quds Razavi: Branches

+It contains around 3 million digital information sources, including manuscripts, lithographic prints, movable type prints, historic documents, image sources, maps, and treatises.

 History

-The Organization of Libraries, Museums, and the Documentation Centre of Astan Quds Razavi is considered as one of the most important treasures of the recorded knowledge of Iran and the world of Islam.

 There is no information about the exact date of the establishment of the library of Asta- Quds - Razvi.
 Some consider the endowment date (974 AD) of the oldest Quran to the Holy Shrine of Imam Reza (AS) by a person called Ali Ibn Simjour, as the year of establishment date of the library of Asta- Quds - Razvi (or recitation place of Quran).
 It can also be assumed from some extant documents concerning the endowments that the library was open to the public and used by them in 1457 AD.
 From about 1737 AD, a special place was allocated to the library but a serious attention was paid to it in the early period of 20th century.
-However, an increasing inclination of using the library by the researches and scholars, prompted a faster development and growth to the library.
+However, an increasing inclination of using the library by the researches and scholars, prompted a faster growth to the library.

-Although the location of the library has been changed many times over years, it has always been remained in the vicinity of the Holy Shrine.
+Although the location of the library has been changed many times over years, it has always remained in the vicinity of the Holy Shrine.

 Features

-The construction of the present building was completed in 1995, with a constructed area of 28,800 square meters and was opened to the public in April 1995.
+The construction of the present building was completed in 1995, with a constructed area of 28,800 square meters and was opened to the public in 1995.
 Some of the outstanding features of the complex are as follows: